wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ### `MoveContentStep`

-WP Starter assumes that WordPress is installed via Composer, and popular WordPress packages include default themes and plugins (Twenty* themes, Hello Dolly plugin).
+WP Starter assumes that WordPress is installed via Composer, and popular WordPress packages include default themes and plugins (Twenty* themes, "Hello Dolly" and "Akismet" plugins).

-Because WP Starter normally uses a different content folder that is located outside WordPress those default themes and plugins are not recognized by WordPress.
+Because WP Starter normally uses a  non-standard WP content folder located outside of WordPress folder, those default themes and plugins are not recognized by WordPress.

-This scope of this step is to move the default plugins and themes from the `/wp-content` folder to the project content folder, so that WordPress will recognize them.
+The scope of this step is to move the default plugins and themes from the `/wp-content` folder to the project content folder, so that WordPress will recognize them.

 The main setting affecting this step is `move-content` that can be set to`true` to enable the step.
 When `false` (default) this step is skipped at all.
-The value of the setting can also be "ask" and if so WP Starter will aks user before moving the files.
+The value of the setting can also be *"ask"* and if so WP Starter will aks user before moving the files.

 When the `register-theme-folder` setting is `true` WP Starter enforce `move-content` to be `false` (so skipping this step) because default themes will be available anyway and otherwise a non-existing theme folder would be registered.

 ### `ContentDevStep`

-Often a WP Starter project is made of a `composer.json` and little less, because WordPress "content" packages: plugins, themes, and mu-plugins are pulled from *separate* Composer packages.
+Often a WP Starter project is made of a `composer.json` and little less, because WordPress "content" packages: plugins, themes, and MU-plugins are pulled from *separate* Composer packages.

 However, it happens that project developer want to place project-specific "content" packages in the same repository of the project, because it does not worth to have a separate package for them or because being very project specific there's no place to reuse them and consequently no reason to maintain them separately.

-One way to do this is to just place those project-specific plugins or themes in the project WP content folder, which is the folder that will make them recognizable by WordPress, but also is the same folder where Composer will place plugins and themes pulled via separate packages.
+One way to do this is to just place those project-specific plugins or themes in the project WP content folder, which is the folder that will make them recognizable by WordPress, but it is also the folder where Composer will place plugins and themes pulled via separate packages.

 This introduces complexity in managing VCS, because, very likely the developer does not want to keep Composer dependencies under version control, but surely wants to keep under version control plugins and themes belonging in the project.
 So, in practice, the content folder can't be entirely Git-ignored (nor entirely disposable).

 WP Starter offers a different, totally optional, approach for this issue.

-Plugins and themes that are developed in the project repository, can be placed in a dedicated folder and WP Starter will either symlink or copy them to project WP content folder so that WordPress can find them with no issue.
+Plugins and themes that are developed in the project repository, can be placed in a dedicated folder and WP Starter will either symlink (or copy) them to project WP content folder so that WordPress can find them with no issue.

 `ContentDevStep` step is responsible to do exactly that.

 There are two settings that affects how the step works: `content-dev-op` and `content-dev-dir`.

- `content-dev-op`  can be one of "symlink" (default), "copy" or "none" and it tells WP Starter what to do with the "development content" (that is plugin and themes developed in the project repository).
+ `content-dev-op`  can be one of *"symlink"* (default), *"copy"* or *"none"* and it tells WP Starter what to do with the "development content" (that is plugin and themes developed in the project repository).

  `content-dev-dir` tells WP Starter where to look for development content folders.
 By default it is `/content-dev` folder under project root.